MatAtBread/nodent/README.md

 Changelog
 =========
+09Apr14: Update async.map() to accept a Number as the first argument.
+The async-callback is then called with integers from 0 to arg-1 rather than object keys or array elements.

 26Mar14: Catch parsing errors in generateRequestHandler() and return them as HTTP errors

 24Mar14: Add support for gzip,deflate in http.getBody